-Consistent high blood sugar in your body can cause type2 diabetes.
+Consistent high blood sugar in your body can cause type 2 diabetes.
 The way you live can be the cause of high blood sugar.
-If not identified and managed soon enough one can be a victim of type 2 diabetes.
-That can silently impact the important organs like the heart, kidney, eyes, and nerves of your body leading to multiple chronic diseases.
+If not identified and managed soon enough, one can be a victim of type 2 diabetes.
+That can silently impact the crucial organs like the heart, kidney, eyes, and nerves of your body, leading to multiple chronic diseases.
 On the other hand, with good diabetes-friendly lifestyle practices, you can live a better and overall healthier life.
-The importance of lifestyle in type 2 diabetes is empowerment to high-spirited diabetic living.
+The importance of lifestyle in type 2 diabetes empowers high-spirited diabetic living.

 Make Sure of Hydration-Easy to forget in a busy workday schedule.

-- Stay informed of your own Diabetic health: Follow up with your diabetes medical team, and get your lab tests done as prescribed by your Diabetes practitioner.
+- Stay informed of your Diabetic health: Follow up with your diabetes medical team and get your lab tests done as prescribed by your Diabetes practitioner.

 - Use the blood sugar measurement technology available for real-time monitoring or occasional, situational checking of the blood sugar.

 It may be easy to say but difficult for many at this time.
 Have you tried the military sleep technique that makes you sleep in 2 minutes?